-10 Most Common Woodworking Mistakes Made By Beginners
+The 10 Most Common Woodworking Mistakes Beginners Make

-Seeing complex, beautifully built projects can be intimidating to newcomers.
-But take heart!
-Every skilled woodworker started out at as a beginner, struggling to cut a straight line.
-If you're still early on the learning curve, here are 10 woodworking lessons that the Family Handyman team has learned the hard way.
-We're sharing them so that you don't have to!
-Learn from our mistakes and get your woodworking expertise kickstarted in the right direction.
+Don't worry, every skilled woodworker started out at as a beginner, struggling to cut a straight line.
+Here are 10 woodworking lessons that the Family Handyman team has learned the hard way!

 Let’s say you need to cut three lengths of 1×4 material, each 3 feet long.
 By happy coincidence you have a 9-foot stick of 1×4, so you quickly measure and mark two lines, and then make your cuts.
 But when you go to use the pieces for your project, you find that two of the pieces are too short.
 The reason is because you forgot to factor in the kerf, or thickness of the saw cut.

 The kerf is determined by the width of the blade (usually 1/8 of an inch) but also the wobble in the cut, and the size of any material torn out by the blade.
 It’s the reason that you have to give a little extra thought to planning your cuts.
 Happily there’s an easy solution to remembering the size of your kerf.

 Make a partial cut into fresh material into scrap material, then train your carpenter’s pencil to the width of the kerf.
 Now, when you make your cut, it will match the line of your mark.
 Measure your next cut from the freshly cut edge, and you can stay ahead of this common mistake.